Loop: Mohabbat

 The poetry means a lot to me because I do understand it and it’s also just something that takes a while.

 Like, I think that has developed quite a bit over time because I just think about it all the time.
 I think about it more than the poetry or the singing.
-I think about the realm of sound and how I’m going to curate that to make it feel like we’re somewhere and we’re nowhere and we’re like, just, it’s very new, it’s not, you know, it can remind you of multiple things at the same time.
+I think about the realm of sound and how I’m going to curate that to make it feel like we’re somewhere and we’re nowhere and it’s very new and it’s not, so it can remind you of multiple things at the same time.

 It can take on a life of its own.
 There can be many different sections of the song that all kind of go together.
 But it’s almost as if you’re walking and a door opens and then you’re in another space from the beginning of the song to the end.
 I’ve just been kind of thinking about that as a focus point of where I want my musicianship to grow next these last few years.